backstage/backstage/.changeset/real-bees-thank.md

 '@backstage/plugin-catalog': patch
 ---

-Adding in component type chip to search results for clarity
+Adding in spec.type chip to search results for clarity